Review: Singapore Airlines Business Class to Bali for just $57!

 One of my favorite parts of long haul flights is the in flight entertainment.
 A good IFE can make a long flight much more bearable, and it gives me the chance to catch up on movies I had missed in theaters.
 The selection on Singapore didn’t disappoint and I watched The Salesman, Lion, Fantastic Beasts and Where to Find Them, Moana, and Nocturnal Animals.
 There were also several other movies I would have liked if I had the time.
 In addition to movies there are many TV shows as well as music and games to keep you occupied.

-All of this is enjoyed on the 18” screen which more than adequate with good image quality, though I was a little jealous of the 23” screens in first class 🙂
+All of this is enjoyed on the 18” screen which was more than adequate with good image quality, though I was a little jealous of the 23” screens in first class 🙂

 Wifi is also available, but the prices seemed quite steep to me so I passed on connecting as there was plenty on the IFE to keep me entertained.